Geetha63/MS-Teams-Scripts/Canvas/README.md

 Once you run the script, it downloads the all available courses data from canvas and creates courses.csv

 Script will check sync.csv file.
-If file is available runs the remaining script.
-If file is not available script asks you to re-run the script by keeping the sync.csv file in current location
+If the file is available runs the remaining script.
+If the file is not available script asks you to re-run the script by keeping the sync.csv file in the current location

 Script will create below files taking the input from sync.csv